pAP3R/localh0st/content/post/asus-afl/index.md

 No symbol table info available.
 ```

 Sadly no additional info comes from the other crash after enabling debug symbols.
+Looking at where the decode call comes from, ej.c:309

 ej.c:298
 ```C